The Taliban on Twitter: How the group uses social media

 The Taliban consistently used Twitter to promote their narrative throughout the 2021 offensive

 The result is best shown in the form a hypothetical case study.
-If a skirmish were to take place between the Afghan security forces and the Taliban in the Sangin district of Helmand Province, the Twitter ‘hashtag’ #Helmand is within hours inundated with images taken directly from the fighting which have been shared by multiple pro-Taliban accounts.
+If a skirmish were to take place between the Afghan security forces and the Taliban in the Sangin district of Helmand Province, the Twitter ‘hashtag’ #Helmand is within hours inundated with images taken directly from the fighting which have been shared by multiple pro-Taliban accounts on social media.
 Each retweet and share adds additional comments to the narrative.

 The language used is always carefully chosen in order to attempt to de-legitimise Afghan security forces personnel and the government itself.
 Afghan soldiers are often referred to as ‘hirelings’ or mercenaries and foreign forces are referred to as occupiers or invaders.
 The purpose this select language being to play on the feelings found among Afghans, who often distrust foreign forces and the Afghan government.
 The images included are often hard to verify, and the lack of features in the backdrop of many of these images makes geo-location difficult.